-As of December 31, 2022, we had several customary credit facilities with major merchant banks in China under which we could borrow up to RMB400 million during the term of the facilities with maturity dates ranging from June 2023 to September 2023.
+As of December 31, 2023, we had several customary credit facilities with major merchant banks in China under which we could borrow up to RMB480 million during the term of the facilities with maturity dates ranging from August 2024 to December 2024.
 The drawdown of the credit facilities is subject to the terms and conditions of each credit agreement.
-The credit facilities also require us to comply with the various customary covenants and other restrictions, including but not limited to ensuring the sum of interest bearing borrowings and bills payable (if applicable) to be lower than RMB300 million if our revenues are less than RMB2,500 million.
-As of December 31, 2022, we had outstanding bank loans in an aggregate amount of RMB172.1 million with interest rate ranging from 3.7% to 4.9% per annum.
-As of December 31, 2022, the unutilized credit facility available was RMB279 million.
-As of December 31, 2022, we were in compliance with the above financial covenants.
+As of December 31, 2023, we had outstanding bank loans in an aggregate amount of RMB70 million with weighted average interest rate of 3.3% per annum.
+As of December 31, 2023, the unutilized credit facility available was RMB410 million.